-The compensation committee has the sole authority to set annual compensation amounts and annual incentive plan criteria for our executive officers, evaluate the performance of our executive officers, and make awards to our executive officers under our incentive plans and programs.
-The compensation committee also reviews, and when appropriate, recommends to the board any proposed plan or arrangement, including employment agreements, providing for incentive, severance, retirement, change-in-control or other compensation to our executive officers.
-The compensation committee oversees our assessment of whether our compensation policies and practices are likely to expose the Company to material risks.
+The compensation committee has the authority to set annual compensation amounts and annual incentive plan criteria for our executive officers, evaluate the performance of our executive officers, and make awards to our executive officers under our incentive plans and programs.
+The compensation committee also reviews director compensation, and when appropriate, recommends to the board any proposed plan or arrangement, including employment agreements, providing for incentive, severance, retirement, change-in-control or other compensation to our executive officers.
+The compensation committee oversees our assessment of whether our executive officer and director compensation policies and practices are likely to expose the Company to material risks.

-In exercising its authority and carrying out its responsibilities, the compensation committee meets to discuss the structure of executive compensation, proposed employment agreements, severance arrangements, salaries, cash and equity incentive awards, and the achievement and the setting of financial and individual performance goals on which executive incentive compensation is based, using information circulated in advance of the meeting by, or on behalf of, the chair of the compensation committee.
+In exercising its authority and carrying out its responsibilities, the compensation committee meets to discuss the structure of executive and director compensation, proposed employment agreements, severance arrangements, salaries, cash and equity incentive awards, and the achievement and the setting of financial and individual performance goals on which executive incentive compensation is based, using information circulated in advance of the meeting by, or on behalf of, the chair of the compensation committee.
 The compensation committee may delegate any of its responsibilities to one or more members of the committee, except to the extent such delegation is prohibited by law, rules and regulations of the SEC or the listing standards of NASDAQ.
 When the compensation committee discusses an executive officer's compensation, he or she is not permitted to be present.

-The compensation committee engaged an independent executive compensation consultant to advise the compensation committee on matters related to executive compensation.
-Please refer to the section titled "Executive Officer Compensation-Compensation Discussion and Analysis" for more information related to the independent executive compensation consultant.
+The compensation committee engaged an independent executive compensation consultant to advise the compensation committee on matters related to director and executive compensation.
+Please refer to the sections titled "Director Compensation" and "Executive Officer Compensation-Compensation Discussion and Analysis" for more information related to the independent executive compensation consultant.